makerdao/community/governance/votes/Executive vote - February 20, 2025.md

 ---
 # [Executive Proposal] Rate Adjustments, Arbitrum Token Bridge Initialization, ALLOCATOR-SPARK-A DC-IAM Parameter Changes, Standby Spell Changes in the Chainlog, Aligned Delegate Compensation, Atlas Core Development Payments, Integration Boost Funding, Spark Proxy Spell - February 20, 2025

-The Governance Facilitators and Sidestream have placed an executive proposal into the voting system.
+The Governance Facilitators, Sidestream, and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.

 If you are new to voting in the Sky Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.